Metl-Span Striated Wall Panel

 Concealed Attachment with clips and fasteners at the side joint of the panel offers a clean high profile appearance.
 No more barn like metal building looks.

-Metl-Span Panels are Lightweight, yet very strong and durable attributing to reduced costs for erection and structural support.
+Metl-Span striated wall panels are lightweight, yet very strong and durable attributing to reduced costs for erection and structural support.

 |Exterior Profile:||Architectural flat with flush or reveal side joints for high profile projects.|